 “Why?” she asked.

-Elena’s eyes flicked toward the open doorway, where the rain-striped lake showed black beyond the threshold.
+Elena’s eyes flicked toward the black water beyond the open doors.

-“Because Monday morning Lucia Ferrante was signing a forensic audit order with her husband,” she said.
+“Because Monday morning Lucia Ferrante was signing an audit order with her husband,” she said.
 “My sister works in the executive office.
-She heard it.
+She overheard it.
 They were going to open the offshore fuel contracts and the shell companies tied to them.
 Valdini said one more accident on the water would bury everything for another decade.”

 The engineer made a sick sound under his breath.

-Vittoria felt something inside her go calm in a way rage never could.
+Vittoria felt something inside her grow calm in a way rage never does.

 “Matteo,” she said.